oswynb/Dota-2-Building-Helper/README.md

 **snapToGrid32(coord)**

-Snaps a coordinate to the 32-resolution grid.
+Snaps a coordinate to the 32-resolution grid, but not the 64 grid.

 **makeBoundingRect(leftBorderX, rightBorderX, topBorderY, bottomBorderY)**